h0dgep0dge/BeerusAgile/README.md

 # BEERUS

-It says README, and you've done it, congratulations.
+It says "READ ME", and you did it, congratulations!